qiukeren/gorm/README.md

 ### Soft Delete

-If struct has `DeletedAt` field, it will get soft delete ability automatically!
+If struct has `Deleted_At` field, it will get soft delete ability automatically!
 Then it won't be deleted from database permanently when call `Delete`.

 ```go